lpsinger/userguide/procedures/parameter_estimation.rst

 LALInference analysis that uses the least expensive CBC waveform models and completes within hours and may be included in a subsequent alert.
-More time-consuming analyses with more sophisticated waveform models are started at the discretion of human analysts, and complete days or weeks later.
+More time-consuming analyses with more sophisticated waveform models are started at the discretion of human analysts, and will complete days or weeks later.

 Unmodeled Events
 ----------------